zhou-lab/tbmate/README.md

 # confirm it's changed
 tbmate header TCGA_BLCA_A13J.tbk   # See "Message: hg38_to_EPIC.idx.gz"

-# now using the new coordinates to query by EPIC probe ID.
+# now we can use the new coordinates to query by EPIC probe ID.
 tbmate view -cd -g cg00013374,cg00012123,cg00006867 TCGA_BLCA_A13J.tbk

 # switch back without modify the header